jacobdaddario/data_matching/README.md

 ## Ensure bin/run is Executable

-When attempting to run the application, you many encounter the following error,.
+When attempting to run the application, you may encounter the following error:

 ```sh
 permission denied: bin/run
 ```

-You can resolve this error by adding execution permissions to the file with the following `chmod` command.
+You can resolve this error by making the file executable with the following `chmod` command.

 ```sh
 chmod +x bin/run